 Resolving the issue requires you to focus on the subject.
 And discuss one problem at a time.
 Talk from your point of view.
 Don’t frame it as THE point of view.

 Keep fighting in private.
+Relationship experts emphasize that public conflicts can damage both your marriage and your social support system.
 When you do it in public, you make others uncomfortable and invite gossip.

-Politeness and positive regard are fundamental principles for fairness in disputes.
+Remember this powerful truth: The person you’re disagreeing with is the same one who made you laugh yesterday and who holds you when you’re sad.
 Defang your fights by remembering that this is the person you have chosen to be with.

+Relationship experts consistently find that couples who maintain emotional connection during disagreements resolve conflicts more effectively.
 To feel heard, avoid hitting below the belt.
 Most partners know the words that will wound.
-Avoid name-calling or attacking your partner's vulnerabilities.
+Avoid name-calling or attacking your partner’s vulnerabilities.
+Treat them with respect.

-Gottman's research tells us that most couples have fights about nothing.
+Gottman’s research tells us that most couples have fights about nothing.
+These surface conflicts – dirty dishes, unmade beds, or scattered shoes – often mask deeper emotional needs for recognition, respect, or connection.
 They are usually a cover for deeper, painful issues below the surface.

 Start by saying something like this: